Conjecture on the lower bound of the length-scale critical exponent $\nu$ at continuous phase transitions: The bound in lattice systems

-where the sum runs over all lattice bonds $\langle {\bm x}{\bm y}\rangle$.
-We assume that the model undergoes a continuous transition at $\beta = \beta_c$, where all components of the field become critical.
+and $P({\bm \phi}_{\bm x})$ is a local potential.
+We assume that the model undergoes a continuous transition at $\beta = \beta_c$, where all components $\phi_{\bm x}^a$ become critical.
 The latter condition is verified if the model is invariant under a transformation group $G$ such that the field transforms irreducibly under $G$.
-This implies
+If we define